Amsterdam-AI-Team/Urban_PointCloud_Analysis/README.md

 4. Finally, install `cccorelib` and `pycc` by following the [instructions on their GitHub page](https://github.com/tmontaigu/CloudCompare-PythonPlugin/blob/master/docs/building.rst#building-as-independent-wheels).

 5. Check out the [notebooks](notebooks) for a demonstration.

+---

+## Usage

+We provide tutorial [notebooks](notebooks) that demonstrate how the tools can be used.

+---

+This repository was created by [Amsterdam Intelligence](https://amsterdamintelligence.com/) for the City of Amsterdam.